ViniciusPilan/useful-scripts/README.md

 # Useful scripts
-Just some useful scripts made for me to resolve some problem!
+Just some useful scripts made by me to resolve some problem!